 Me, My Culture and NSW

-Woke has had the privilege of partnering with Multicultural NSW to create the ‘Me, My Culture and NSW’ competition.
+Woke has had the privilege of being funded by Multicultural NSW to create the ‘Me, My Culture and NSW’ competition.
 Our aim was to give an opportunity for young people to celebrate diversity, share their culture and join us in combating cultural stereotypes and racism.
 We can definitely say that we have achieved this!

 Our competition was a huge success!
 We had hundreds of participants, whose entries were extremely insightful and of the upmost quality.
 We received so many outstanding entries and as the calibre of submissions was so high, we have created two new categories: Highly Commended and Honourable Mention.